RANDCorporation/optic/README.md

 # OPTIC Core

 This project contains the simulation code for OPTIC.
-This README's purpose is to tell a user how to install the package and get up and running with the different simulation scenarios:
+This README's purpose is to tell a user how to install the package and get it up and running with the following simulation scenarios:

 1. Concurrent Simulations
 2. No Confounding Simulations